Preverb: Pingelapese

 Pingelapese is a language spoken on the Island of Pingelap atoll, located in Micronesia.
 This language uses preverbs in existential sentences, one of their four sentence structures.
 The verb is used when a character of a story or statement is already known.

+Toki Pona

+In the constructed language Toki Pona, a preverb is a class of words that can be placed at the start of the predicate in front of the verb.
+Toki Pona preverbs have various functions, such as marking grammatical mood or aspect.